Tottenham: Crime

-Tottenham has been one of the main hotspots for gangs and gun crime in the United Kingdom during the past three decades.
+Tottenham has been one of the main hotspots for gangs and gun crime in the United Kingdom during the past three decades since the 90s.
 This followed the rise of gangs and drug wars throughout the area, notably those involving the Tottenham Mandem gang and various gangs from Hackney and all of the areas surrounding Tottenham, and the emergence of an organised crime ring known as the Turkish mafia fought other London gangs to allegedly control more than 90% of the UK's heroin market.

 In 1999, Tottenham was identified as one of the yardies' strongholds in London, along with Hackney, Harlesden, Peckham and Brixton.